AmiditeX/QtCpp-Random-Bitmap-Generator/README.md

 - linearCongruentialTimestamp : same except it only changes the seed once every second
 - linearCongruentialMillistamp : same except it changes the seed once every millisecond

+# Download the project

+This project was compiled with MinGW 32bits using Qt Creator.
+It is available under the MIT licence.
+A precompiled version is available at: https://sourceforge.net/projec/randombitmapgenerator

+# Screenshots

 Once generated, the bitmap will appear on the right of the GUI:

 Bitmap generated with apropriate settings, no visible patterns, good randomness.